samdenty/ynab-uncleared-interest/README.md

 # Getting started

 1. Run `yarn install`
-2. Copy `.dev.vars.example` to `.dev.vars`
+2. Copy `.dev.vars.example` to `.dev.vars` and fill out.
+3. Copy `wrangler.toml.example` to `wrangler.toml` and fill out.
-3. Either run `yarn start` or `yarn deploy` depending on whether you want to run once-off or deploy to cloudflare workers to run hourly
+4. Either run `yarn start` or `yarn deploy` depending on whether you want to run once-off or deploy to cloudflare workers to run hourly